Seekers and New Christians

 Unapologetic: Why, despite everything, Christianity can still make surprising emotional sense, Francis Spufford

-A rather more contemporary work, published in 2014, from a contemporary writer and teacher of creative writing.
-It is heartfelt, and begins right in the middle of the human condition.
+A gritty, contemporary work, published in 2014, from a Booker Prize listed writer and writing teacher.
+It is heartfelt and begins right in the middle of the human condition, a story of God finding you when you are at the absolute bottom of your life, leading to one of my favourite ideas from any Christian book: the human propensity to f*** things up, which feels exactly right..
 It’s a beautiful book which has been very well received, and I commend it to you.

 Mere Christianity, C.S.
 Lewis